 Cisco devices use IOS images which are typically in .bin (binary) format.
-The device will download the image of your choice from a TFTPWikipedia: Trivial File Transfer Protocol (TFTP) is a file transfer protocol notable for its simplicity.
-It is generally used for automated transfer of configuration or boot files between machines in a local env... server and write it to its internal flash memory.
+The device will download the image of your choice from a TFTPWikipedia: Trivial File Transfer Protocol (TFTP) is a simple lockstep File Transfer Protocol which allows a client to get a file from or put a file onto a remote host.
+One of its primary uses is in the early sta... server and write it to its internal flash memory.
 Once you have obtained your new IOS image, you will need to set up a TFTP server on a networked PC.
 A good free TFTP server for Windows can be obtained from http://tftpd32.jounin.net/.

 Once you have installed and are running the TFTP server, you will need to go into the Settings (using the obvious button) and change the Base Directory to the directory in which your IOS image resides.
 Once you have done this and restarted the TFTP server application, you are ready to use it.

-Now ensure that at least one EthernetWikipedia: Ethernet pron.: /ˈiːθərnɛt/ is a family of computer networking technologies for local area networks (LANs).
-Ethernet was commercially introduced in 1980 and standardized in 1985 as IEEE 802.3.
-Et... port of your Cisco device is connected to the same network as the PC running TFTP and log into the console of your router.
+Now ensure that at least one EthernetWikipedia: Ethernet /ˈiːθərnɛt/ is a family of computer networking technologies commonly used in local area networks (LAN), metropolitan area networks (MAN) and wide area networks (WAN).
+It was commercia... port of your Cisco device is connected to the same network as the PC running TFTP and log into the console of your router.